TrevorAlspach/COP3252-Monopoly/README.md

 - If you land on an owned space, you automatically pay rent to the owner.
 - If you are in jail when your turn begins, you will automatically pay the $50 bail.
 - If you land on a chance or community chest space, the effects of the card (moving spacing, losing/gaining money) will automatically take place.
 - If you are done with your turn, click the “Next Turn” button.
+  - This button cannot be clicked until the current player has used up all of their dice rolls.
+That way, no player's turn is skipped.
 - A listView at the bottom of the main window shows each action taking place, including moving positions, drawing cards, paying rent, and buying properties, etc.

 ### Implementation

 - Any other important details about your implementation, how to run the program, etc

-### Extra Features

-- Descriptions of any extra features implemented

 ### Credits